ebzzry/ebzzry.github.io/en/fkd/emem.md

     $ emem -Fis file.md

-To view all the supported options:
+Finally, to view all the supported options:

     $ emem --help